 This time the gas was directed at the Canadians manning the trenches to the north east of St. Julien, the Germans again advancing behind the cloud, forcing the Canadians back, despite desperate defending, towards the village and inflicting 647 casualties on the Canadian 15th Battalion, the greatest loss that the Canadians were to suffer in a single days’ battle during the entire war.
 More attacks followed in the afternoon, the Germans advancing both to the north and west of St. Julien, taking the village and advancing a further half a mile beyond as the Canadians continued their dogged retreat.
 At this point two factors intervened to halt the German advance.
 Firstly, the Germans themselves, with few reserves immediately available to them, paused, unsure of what to do next.
 And at that moment British reinforcements, in the nick of time, arrived on the scene and almost immediately counterattacked.
 Now it was the Germans’ turn to retreat back towards St. Julien.

 At 5.30 on the morning of 25th April a further British counterattack was ordered to retake Kitchener’s Wood, a little way to the north west of where Seaforth Cemetery now stands, and to force the Germans out of St. Julien.
-The Germans had spent the night improving their defences and the attack was a failure; the men of the Seaforths, alongside eight Royal Warwicks, eighteen Northumberland Fusiliers, eight Argyll & Sutherland Highlanders and a sole Royal Irish Fusilier, who now lie in this cemetery were just some of the victims of the German machine gunners and artillery that day, or the following day, as fierce fighting continued in this area for much of the next week.
+The Germans had spent the night improving their defences and the attack was a failure; the men of the Seaforths, alongside eight Royal Warwicks, eighteen Northumberland Fusiliers, eight Argyll & Sutherland Highlanders, one Royal Irish Fusilier and one Canadian infantryman, who now lie in this cemetery, were just some of the victims of the German machine gunners and artillery that day, or the following day, as fierce fighting continued in this area for much of the next week.

 Although it would be a further month before the Second Battle of Ypres officially ended, by which time the British salient around Ypres would have shrunk considerably, the city itself remained in British hands, the Germans’ first use of gas having failed to achieve the breakthrough they had hoped for.